Israel flags at the festival

 Is previous experience required to volunteer?

-No previous experience is necessary to be a volunteer with UJA’s Walk with Israel.
+No previous experience is necessary to volunteer at the Walk with Israel.

-We love having community members donate their time to help make the Walk an amazing experience for everyone involved.
-To express your interest in a volunteer role, please visit our volunteer page.
+To express your interest in donating your time to help make the Walk an amazing experience for the whole community, please visit our volunteer page.

 Yes.
-We ask that all volunteers offer a minimum of four hours for the event, as well as participate in a one-hour training session, so we can ensure proper staffing throughout the Walk.
+We ask that all volunteers offer a minimum of four hours for the event.
+There will also be a mandatory one-hour training session beforehand.

-Will I be credited high school community service hours for volunteering?
+Can I receive community service hours for volunteering?

-Can I leave my personal belongings somewhere safe when I am on a volunteer shift?
+Can I leave my personal belongings somewhere safe while I’m volunteering?

 PRIVACY AND CONFIDENTIALITY

-Can my personal and/or team fundraising page be viewed by the public?
+Is my fundraising page viewable by the public?

-Yes, all personal and team fundraising pages can be viewed by the public.
+Yes, all individual and team fundraising pages can be viewed by the public.

 Can people donate anonymously?

-Yes.
-When making a donation, donors have the option to display their name and amount; only their name; only their amount; or no information.
-The person being sponsored will still have access to the donor information in order to thank them, but the donor's information will not be displayed on the website, if they choose anonymity.
+Absolutely.
+When making a donation, donors have several options: display their name and amount, only their amount, or no information.
+The person running the fundraising page will have access to their name and amount in order to thank them, but it will not be displayed on the website, if they choose anonymity.

 What is your privacy policy?